MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 collectionView.SetBinding(ItemsView.ItemsSourceProperty, "Monkeys");
 ```

-This results in the following screenshots, with the header shown in the iOS screenshot, and the footer shown in the Android screenshot:
+This code results in the following screenshots, with the header shown in the iOS screenshot, and the footer shown in the Android screenshot:

 [![Screenshot of a CollectionView string header and footer, on iOS and Android](layout-images/header-footer-string.png "CollectionView string header and footer")](layout-images/header-footer-string-large.png#lightbox "CollectionView string header and footer")